: A person who tortures other people.

 - It's Bob's job to be tortured to help assess his agency's interrogation effectiveness.

-- Bob acts polite to his prisoners: casually chatting him them, offering them good food, and accommodating their wishes and needs.
-All the while he reports anything important he hears to his superiors.
+- Bob acts polite to his prisoners doing thing like casually chatting him them, offering them good food, and accommodating their wishes and needs.
+All the while he records anything important information they slip out, and quietly reports it to his superiors.

 - Subverted: Bob is a very skilled interrogator who is able to trick prisoners into revealing any information he wants through clever psychology without causing any physical or emotional harm to them.